alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       Here are some of the key settings on the Weather Override Volume:

       - Transition Width controls how much space is devoted to transitioning from the outside weather state to the inside weather state.
 The transition is completely spatial, so ideally the transition width should be very high, to offer a smooth transition between states as the player crosses into the region.
 The default transition width is small to keep the initial size of the actor reasonable as a starting point.
-An ideal transition width would typically be much larger.
+An ideal WOV would typically be much larger, with a larger transition width to match.

       - Priority will determine the behavior when multiple volume actors overlap each other.